 HEBR 460.
 INDEPENDENT STUDY.
 An opportunity for third- and fourth-year Hebrew students to do independent projects in basic Old Testament exegesis.
 Prerequisite: Hebrew 201 and 202; or permission of the instructor.
-Semester course, two or three hours.

 HEBR 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in Hebrew.
 Senior standing, permission of the department chair, and a faculty sponsor are required.